Peroxide-based tooth whiteners.

-Studies have shown that allowing a wait period of 2 to 3 weeks provides an opportunity for the oxygen to dissipate.
-After this point, a normal-strength bond can be created.
+Studies have shown that a wait period of 2 to 3 weeks provides enough time for the oxygen to dissipate.
+Then at this point, a normal-strength bond can be created.

 iii) Affects on color.

 It's possible for peroxide whiteners to have a lightening effect on the color of existing white fillings (dental composite restorations).

 - If this effect does take place, it's only marginal.

 - This is the exception, not the rule.

 In the vast majority of cases, bleaching treatments will have no effect on the color of the person's white fillings.

 iv) Other white dental materials.

 b) "Silver" (amalgam) fillings.

-Laboratory studies have demonstrated that exposing dental amalgam (the metal used to make "silver" fillings) to peroxide triggers the release of mercury and silver.
+Laboratory studies have shown that exposing dental amalgam (the metal used to make "silver" dental fillings) to peroxide triggers the release of mercury and silver.

 - This effect can take place for up to 80 hours after the exposure.

 This process may be more likely to take place with newer restorations (it may be inhibited by dental biofilms that have built up as a coating on older ones).
 And for this reason, your dentist may want to delay starting your whitening treatments if a number of new amalgam restorations have recently been placed.

 ii) Tarnish / Greening.

 Amalgam fillings have the potential to tarnish, or possibly develop a green tint, when subjected to whitening treatments.
-This effect is more likely with higher peroxide concentration and longer treatment durations.
+This effect is more likely to take place when higher peroxide concentrations and longer treatment times are involved.

-For this reason, fillings in teeth that hold an especially prominent position in a smile are often replaced with white ones before the bleaching process is begun.
+- For this reason, silver fillings in teeth that hold an especially prominent position in a person's smile are sometimes replaced with white ones before their bleaching treatments are begun.

 C) Dental cements.

-Studies have shown that dental cements may be partially eroded or stained by peroxide whiteners.
+Studies have shown that dental cements may be eroded or stained by peroxide whiteners.
 However the clinical importance of this effect has yet to be demonstrated.